jguerra21/weather-dashboard/README.md

 # weather-dashboard
+For this project i have used HTML,JQuery,CSS for styling.
+I have used APIS keys from weather open weather to retrive the date for my dashboard.
+To accomplish the time i have used mozilla date prototype to retrive the date.
+I have used local storage to save the data that is input into the search bar.

+Steps to accomplish the weather dashboard
 GIVEN a weather dashboard with form inputs
 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history